Viraaj-A/HumanRightsSearch/README.md

 -	Sentence embedding - sentence-transformers/multi-qa-mpnet-base-dot-v1; and
 -	Sentence embedding - sentence-transformers/all-MiniLM-L6-v2.

-The indexes can be found in this folder [INSERT Folder Name].
+The indexes can be found in the 'faiss_index' folder.
 Further data cleaning has to occur to create better results for the FAISS search.
 These issues exist due to the underlying data quality issues with the HUDOC database itself.
-Currently, we are utilising PostgreSQL’s full text search functionality.

 We have chosen FAISS as it has outperformed many other search systems including ElasticSearch, refer to the following academic work – ‘Efficient comparison of sentence embeddings’.

 ### Search Improvements

-Convert the PostgreSQL full text search to semantic search with FAISS to provide contextualised results based on the query from the Issue Identifior.
-As of late 2922,  FAISS is outperforming ElasticSearch and other vector based search libraries, see the following for academic support to this finding: https://arxiv.org/pdf/2204.00820.pdf

-Further, there are numerous data labelling issues in the HUDOC database which is making the FAISS search ineffective.
-These data labelling issues will be cleaned in order to make the search effective.
+The HSR will be improved in several respects.
+The following outlines the improvements and the process to build the improvements.

+1. HSR Summaries

+Currently, the ECHR has provided summaries for a minority of all cases they published.
+The HSR will utilise the full case and summary as training pairs to finetune:

+- a T5 seq to seq model; or
+- BART.

+One of the above models will be chosen based on BLEU and ROUGE metrics, along side a human review.

+After the model is finetunes, all cases will be ran through the model to create summaries.

+2. Advanced Filtering

+By combining traditional database filtering with semantic search, HSR will offer a powerful and efficient search experience.
+The backend logic would be a combination of database operations and machine learning-based search.
+The frontend would provide an intuitive interface for users to select and apply filters as per their requirements.
+Overall it would include the following steps

+- Create further sentence embeddings for each section of a case (Facts, Conclusion, Summaries); and
+- Requisuite FAISS indices.

+3. Alternative Display

+Many current databases offer displays that fall short of user needs.
+For example, HUDOC's traditional setup makes it challenging for users to gauge a case's relevance to their specific concerns at a glance.
+The HSR addresses this gap, spotlighting the most crucial facets of a case.
+This approach empowers users to quickly scan cases, determining if they warrant a deeper read.
+Often, this cursory view may suffice for the research needed.

+While the Alternative Display isn't rooted in complex technology, its effectiveness lies in continuous refinement.
+We're committed to iterative feedback, actively engaging with both legal professionals and marginalized communities.
+This ensures we present the most pertinent information to our users.

+For a preview of how such information and search is displayed, please refer to the search function in My-Rights.info - https://my-rights.info/search/

 ## Issue Identifier